 Definite markers of the fine-dining experience, these Japanese Restaurants are bursting with striking auras, sleek interiors, intimate settings, and a wondrous caliber of exotic eats that’ll reinvent your taste buds.
 If you’re looking for a true dining experience, you’ve come to the right place.

-Here are five Japanese Restaurants in Chicago with incredible fine dining.
+Here are five of the best Japanese Restaurants in Chicago with incredible fine dining.

 456 North Clark Street